Ciomadul: Regional setting

 Volcanism in this chain is calc-alkaline, yielding both andesite, dacite, and rhyolite.
 Three million years ago, a change in the chemistry of volcanism occurred, with an increased content of potassium in the rocks.
-This change in composition geographically coincided with the volcanic activity crossing a lineament known as the Trotus line.
+This change in composition geographically coincided with the volcanic activity crossing a lineament known as the Trotuș line.

 Volcano

-Ciomadul is located in the southeastern Carpathians, at the end of the Călimani (Kelemen) – Gurghiu (Görgényi) – Harghita (Hargita) volcanic chain, and is also known as Ciomadu.
+Ciomadul is located in the southeastern Carpathians, at the end of the Călimani (Kelemen) – Gurghiu (Görgényi) – Harghita (Hargita) volcanic chain, and is also known as Csomád in Hungarian.
 The gorge of the Olt River separates Ciomadul from the Harghita Mountains.
-The towns of Băile Tușnad and Bixad are close to the volcano, and a road leads up the volcano from the southeast and goes past the Mohos swamp to the St. Ana lake.
+The towns of Băile Tușnad and Bixad are close to the volcano, and a road leads up the volcano from the southeast and goes past the Mohoș swamp to Lake Sfânta Ana.
 The basement of the volcano is formed by flysch of Cretaceous age and by older volcanics; in some places volcanic rocks overlie fluvial deposits.

 Places around Ciomadul were first mentioned in 1349; the Saxon mineralogist Johann Ehrenwert Fichtel was the first to interpret it as a volcano, in 1780.
 The idea that Ciomadul could be a still active volcano was first proposed in the same year on the basis of its young appearance and the release of gas.
 These discoveries drew scholars and visitors to the volcano and the first scientific analysis of the volcano was published just eight years later.
 While a publication in 1964 postulated that the tuffs of Ciomadul were reworked Pliocene volcanites, the late Pleistocene age was established soon afterwards.
 The volcano is the youngest volcanic centre in the Carpathians and has a more rugged appearance than the surrounding mountains.